Connecticut Field Trips for Homeschoolers

 Below are fun field trip ideas in Connecticut categorized by geographical area.
 You can use this printable map of Connecticut from Time4Learning to start making your plans.

-Plus, as a bonus, we’ve included a free download of Time4Learning lesson plans at the end of this post that might be the perfect supplement for each trip.
+Plus, as a bonus, we’ve included a free download of Time4Learning lesson tie-ins at the end of this post that might be the perfect supplement for each trip.

 Home education is not the same in every state.
 Make sure you’re getting the information you need to start homeschooling in the Constitution State.